lmb-embrapa/machado/docs/01-installation.md

 USE_TZ = False

 # Trust the reverse proxy's forwarded headers.
 Turn this OFF for a machado
-# instance that is NOT behind a proxy.
+# instance that is NOT behind a proxy: with it on, a client-supplied
+# X-Forwarded-Host is believed, which is a host-header injection risk.
 TRUST_PROXY_HEADERS = env.bool("TRUST_PROXY_HEADERS", default=True)
 if TRUST_PROXY_HEADERS:
     USE_X_FORWARDED_HOST = True